Exodus 17

 11And it came to pass, when Moses held up his hand, that Israel prevailed: and when he let down his hand, Amalek prevailed.
 12But Moses’ hands were heavy; and they took a stone, and put it under him, and he sat thereon; and Aaron and Hur stayed up his hands, the one on the one side, and the other on the other side; and his hands were steady until the going down of the sun.
 13And Joshua discomfited Amalek and his people with the edge of the sword.

 The causality is direct and strange.
 Moses holds his hand up, and Israel wins.
-This is not metaphorical.
-The text is not saying Moses inspired them or reminded them of prayer.
-It is saying that when Moses' hands are up, Israel prevails.
-The victory is not achieved by the superiority of Israel's fighting or the strength of Joshua's sword.
-The victory is achieved because Moses stands on the hill with his hands held up.
+The text is saying literally that when Moses' hands are up, Israel prevails.
+The victory is achieved because Moses stands on the hill with his hands held up, a picture of faithful intercession.
 This is a type of the cross.
-All victories of God come not from our strength but from faithful intercession.
-The battle is won on the hill, not on the ground.
+All victories of God come through faithful intercession.
+The battle is won on the hill, even as it is fought on the ground.

 When Moses lets his hands down, Amalek prevails.
 The connection is mechanical and immediate.
 There is no lag, no time for Israel to recover.
 The moment the hands drop, the advantage reverses.
 This is telling you that Israel's victory is dependent moment by moment on Moses' faithfulness to hold his hands up.
 There is no victory that sustains itself by momentum.
 There is no prayer that works once and carries forward.
 The battle requires moment-by-moment faithfulness.
 The hands must be up.